jhalter/mobius/README.md

 To serve files from the host OS and persist configuration changes, you'll want to set up a [bind mount](https://docs.docker.com/storage/bind-mounts/) that maps a directory from the host into the container.

 To do this, create a directory in a location of your choice on the host OS.
-For clarity, we'll assign the path to the `HLFILES` environment variable and re-use it:
+For clarity, we'll assign the path to the `HLFILES` environment variable and re-use it.

+Then run the docker command with `-v` and `-init` like so:

 ```
 export HLFILES=/home/myuser/hotline-files